AYamdagni/Customer-Reviews-Sentiment-Analysis/README.md

 ### Introduction

-By analyzing reviews of Delta Airlines, the company can gain insights into how customers feel about their experiences with the airline.
-This information can then be used to make data-driven strategic decisions to improve customer satisfaction thereby fostering business growth.
+By analyzing reviews of Delta Airlines, this project aims to gain insights into how customers feel about their experiences with the airline.
+This information can then be used by the airlines to make data-driven strategic decisions to improve customer satisfaction thereby fostering business growth.

 ### Technologies Used
 - R